ShaunCurtis/Blazr.ModalDialog/readme..md

 `Switch`:

 1. Sets the state.
-2. Notifies the component to render: this will show the dialog framework with the new content component.
+2. Invokes the callback to notify the component to render: this will show the dialog framework with the new content component.

 ```csharp
 private async Task<bool> SwitchModalAsync(Type control, IModalOptions options)